Ebonsignori/min-vim/customization.md

+# Customizations

-I'll walk through each file and show where you can go to remove/add things I've included.
+Let's go through each file and find where to remove/add things.

 ## Init.vim